Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

-Describe how you will organise tasks in the project and create a timetable.
+Describe how you will organise tasks in the project, and create a timetable.
 Describe the type of communication expertise available within the project and how it helps to achieve the project’s objectives.
-Also state which researchers or which scientific committees are part of the project and describe how the scientific expertise relates to the project and its objectives.
-Reflect on gender equality and diversity when you put together the project group.
+Also state which researchers or which scientific committees are part of the project and describe how their scientific expertise relates to the project and its objectives.
+A complete list of participants in the project team should be uploaded to Prisma under the heading Participants.
+Consider gender, gender equality and diversity in the composition of the project team.

 Budget and other information

 You report the project budget and other information about the organisation in Prisma.
-Note that the feature for adding project parties is not used in the communication call.
-The budget should include:
+The following information must be stated in the project budget:

 Information about the organisation: